telerik/ajax-docs/api/client/Telerik.Web.UI.RadMediaPlayer.md

 Empty event argument.

-### Play
+### VolumeChanged

-This event is fired after the media begins playing.
+This event is fired upon changing the volume level.

 #### Event Data